 All synchronous inputs pass through input registers controlled by the rising edge of the clock.
-Maximum access delay from the clock rise ( $t{CDV}$ ) is 6.5 ns (133-MHz device).
+All data outputs pass through output registers controlled by the rising edge of the clock.

-The CY7C1365C supports secondary cache in systems utilizing either a linear or interleaved burst sequence.
-The interleaved burst order supports Pentium and i486 processors.
-The linear burst sequence is suited for processors that utilize a linear burst sequence.
-The burst order is user-selectable, and is determined by sampling the MODE input.
-Accesses can be initiated with either the Processor Address Strobe (ADSP) or the Controller Address Strobe (ADSC).
+The CY7C1484BV33 supports secondary cache in systems using either a linear or interleaved burst sequence.
+The interleaved burst order supports Pentium and i486TM processors.
+The linear burst sequence is suited for processors that use a linear burst sequence.
+The burst order is user selectable and is determined by sampling the MODE input.
+Accesses are initiated with either the Processor Address Strobe (ADSP) or the Controller Address Strobe (ADSC).
 Address advancement through the burst sequence is controlled by the ADV input.
-A two-bit on-chip wraparound burst counter captures the first address in a burst sequence and automatically increments the address for the rest of the burst access.
+A 2-bit on-chip wraparound burst counter captures the first address in a burst sequence and automatically increments the address for the rest of the burst access.

-Byte write operations are qualified with the Byte Write Enable (BWE) and Byte Write Select (BW[A:D]) inputs.
-A Global Write Enable (GW) overrides all byte write inputs and writes data to all four bytes.
-All writes are simplified with on-chip synchronous self-timed write circuitry.
+Byte write operations are qualified with the Byte Write Enable (\overline{BWE}) and Byte Write Select $(\overline{BW_X})$ inputs.
+A Global Write Enable (\overline{GW}) overrides all byte write inputs and writes data to all four bytes.
+All writes are simplified with on-chip synchronous self timed write circuitry.

-Three synchronous Chip Selects $(\overline{CE}1, CE_2, \overline{CE}3)$ and an asynchronous Output Enable $(\overline{OE})$ provide for easy bank selection and output tri-state control.
-ADSP is ignored if $\overline{CE}1$ is HIGH.
+Synchronous Chip Selects \overline{CE}1 , \overline{CE}2 , \overline{CE}3 , and an asynchronous Output Enable (\overline{OE}) provide easy bank selection and output tri-state control.
+ADSP is ignored if \overline{CE}1 is HIGH.